hobuobi/OR_SP2/README.md

 #### To run:

+Make sure you have [Python 3.5](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installing/) installed.

-1) Clone the repository using the address provided.
+1) Clone the repository using the address provided, then run `pip install -r requirements.txt`.

 2) Get a Yelp API key by registering your clone of the application [here.](https://www.yelp.com/developers/documentation/v2/overview)